 How Does Slag Cement Mitigate ASR?

-The use of slag cement will reduce the potential of ASR occurring by reducing the amount of alkali in the system that is available for reaction with the aggregate.
-A greater proportion of the alkalis are bound by the hydration products of slag cement compared with portland cement and this means that the alkali concentration in the concrete pore solution is reduced which, in turn, reduces the risk of reaction with the aggregate.
-The amount of slag required will depend on the reactivity of the aggregate and the alkali contributed by the portland cement; typically the level needed ranges from 30 to 60% by mass of total cementitious material.
-Figure 22 shows the impact of slag on the 2-year expansion of concrete prisms (ASTM C1293) containing moderately to highly reactive aggregates and cement with a very high alkali content (1.25% Na2O equivalent).
+The use of slag cement (also referred to as slag in this document) will reduce the potential of ASR occurring by reducing the amount of alkali in the system that is available for reaction with the aggregate.
+A greater proportion of the alkalies are bound by the hydration products of slag cement compared with portland cement and this means that the alkali concentration in the concrete pore solution is reduced which, in turn, reduces the risk of reaction with the aggregate.
+The amount of slag required will depend on the reactivity of the aggregate and the alkali contributed by the portland cement; the level needed typically ranges from 25 to 70% by mass of total cementitious material.
+Figure 2 shows the impact of slag on the 2-year expansion of concrete prisms (ASTM C12934) containing moderately to highly reactive aggregates and cement with an alkali content of 1.25% Na2O equivalent).

-The amount of slag required with a particular reactive aggregate can be determined by testing various slag-aggregate combinations in the accelerated mortar-bar test (ASTM C1567)3 or the concrete prism test (ASTM C1293).4 Alternatively, the prescriptive approach of AASHTO PP65-115 can be used.
-In this standard practice, the minimum level of slag is determined by consideration of aggregate reactivity, alkali availability, the exposure conditions, and the size and type of the concrete structure.
+The amount of slag required with a particular reactive aggregate can be determined by testing various slag-aggregate combinations in the accelerated mortar-bar test (ASTM C1567)3 or the concrete prism test (ASTM C1293).4 Alternatively, the prescriptive approach of ASTM C17785 can be used.
+In this standard guide, the minimum level of slag is determined by consideration of aggregate reactivity, alkali availability, the exposure conditions, and the size and type of the concrete structure.

-Slag cement contains a small amount of alkalis.Typically, the amount of alkali is similar to that of low- to-moderate-alkali portland cement (for example, 0.5 to 0.7% Na2O equivalent).
-Some guide specifications and standard practices, such as AASHTO PP65-11,5 allow the option of limiting the alkali content of concrete when reactive aggregates are used.
-In such cases, it is not necessary to include the alkalis in the slag in the calculation of the concrete alkali content, as they are generally considered to be unavailable for reaction with the aggregate.2
+Slag cement can be used to reduce alkali loading in concrete.
+ASTM C1778 provides an option of limiting the alkali content of concrete when reactive aggregates are used.
+In such cases, it is not necessary to include the alkalies in the slag in the calculation of the concrete alkali content, as they are generally considered to be unavailable for reaction with the aggregate.2

 Figure 3 shows the alkali concentration (expressed in terms of hydroxyl ion, OH–, concentration) of the pore solution extracted from 2-year-old cement paste samples produced with high-alkali cement and various levels of slag.6 The slag reduces the concentration of the hydroxyl ions beyond that expected from mere dilution of the portland cement.
-This means that slag does not contribute its alkalis to the pore solution but actually removes some of the alkalis provided by the portland cement.
-These alkalis will not be available for reaction with the aggregate.
+This means that slag does not contribute its alkalies to the pore solution but actually removes some of the alkalies provided by the portland cement.
+These alkalies will not be available for reaction with the aggregate.

 Figure 4 shows the expansion of concrete prisms at 2 years plotted against the alkali content of the concrete considering only the alkalis provided by the portland cement.6 It can be seen that for a given amount of portland cement alkalis the expansion is reduced in the presence of slag, especially at higher levels of replacement.
 This again indicates that rather than contributing alkali to the ASR slag effectively consumes some of the alkalis provided by the portland cement so that they are not available to react with the aggregate

-- ASTM C1293-8b, “Standard Test Method for Determination of Length Change of Concrete Due to Alkali-Silica Reaction,” ASTM International, West Conshohocken, PA, 2008.
+4. ASTM C1293-20a, “Standard Test Method for Determination of Length Change of Concrete Due to Alkali-Silica Reaction,” ASTM International, West Conshohocken, PA, 2020.